Wants And Needs

 For the United States to inspire the world, we must deploy new rigors of excellence we first and successfully apply to ourselves.
 Such rigors include the definition of a theory, systems, and rulebook to which every marketplace, including finance, is subjugated.

 We can learn from what Singapore’s former premier, Lee Kuan Yew, achieved.
 Elected from a democratic platform, he laid down the principles of making Singapore a mighty nation.
 He defined how investments of any kind must serve the collective interests of all Singaporeans.
 But that requires strong leadership with a president capable of conveying and persuading the need for those humanitarian principles across the political aisle.

 The implementation of an evolutionary theory for Capitalism is straightforward.
 As an investor, you can only invest in things that improve human adaptability to nature’s entropy.
 We then apply tax brackets to investments and ween the bad ones off based on the cost they currently incur to society.
 The good ones we dramatically reduce the tax on.

-We must change our current unsustainable governance hierarchy to a renewable hierarchy that serves the regenerative requirements needed to serve human evolution best.
+We must change our current unsustainable governance hierarchy to a renewable one that best serves the regenerative requirements needed to serve human evolution.
 To make that change happen, we must reorganize the priorities of how we rule the human roost.
 We must learn to obey and play nature’s game if we, arguably the most intelligent major species, do not want to become the shortest-lived.

 The vector of Capitalism must change for the fractal of human expansion to improve adaptability to the many forms of entropy nature will continue to throw our way.
 A strategy of stifling absolutisms we have today amidst a universe of dynamic relativity will not get us there.